Nanny Finding And Welcoming A New Nanny

 Our checklist for families appointing a new nanny is a handy resource that may help you check through everything you need to do before making an appointment.

-Step three to welcoming a new nanny: The second interview
+Welcoming a new nanny: The second interview

-Only a couple of nannies will likely make the second interview.
+The bigger picture: Only a couple of nannies will likely make the second interview.
 If you don’t want surprises in the first few weeks of working together, here’s the time to cover and explore the broader expectations of the role and how you would like to work together.

 If this is the first time a nanny meets the child, as possibly his or her nanny, see how they engage together.
 Even at this stage, the visible chemistry between the nanny and the child is essential.

+NB: Following up on references.
 It is at this stage that the personal details of certainly the last two references should be made available to both parties.
 That is previous employers and of course nannies!

 Attending: The nanny and, if a couple, both parents and the little one(s) for sure!